matkoniecz/UnNetHackPlus/Dumping-grounds.md

 T-Shirt	Romani Ite Domum
 T-Shirt	The Amulet of Yendor has been stolen by Moloch.
 Are you a bad enough dude to retrieve the Amulet? fortune cookie Are YOU tired of the same old messages?
 Go to http://alt.org/nethack/addmsgs/ now!
-Spam	This scroll was made with cockatrice leather.
-Have a nice day.
-Spam	Watch out!
+Engraving	Watch out!
 The-Gnome-With-The-Wand-Of-Death is behind that door!
-Spam	You are about to die... so why not get a cheap LIFE INSURANCE?
+Engraving	You are about to die... so why not get a cheap LIFE INSURANCE?
 Engraving	"Engrave a wise saying and your name will live forever." -- Anonymous Engraving	4, 8, 15, 16, 23, 42
 Engraving	<-- Go that way!
 Engraving	Dig down!
 Engraving	Do not move forward
-Engraving	Don't Panic
 Engraving	Don't go that way.
 Engraving	Don't look behind you.
 Engraving	For a good time, call 1-900-FOOCUBI!
-Engraving	Gaius Julius Primigenius was here.
-Why are you late?
 Engraving	Gandalf for president!
 Engraving	Go Left -->
 Engraving	He who is valiant and pure of spirit may find the Holy Grail in the Castle of Arrrgh